 encryptProject Administrator: The encrypt Development Team

-It has been written in C, using GTK for the GUI (requires at least version 3.0), to help increase the portability to as many different operating systems as is useful.
-In addition to the dependency on the GTK, the desktop builds also now depend on the GNU library libgcrypt for the encryption and hash algorithms; this increases the number of available algorithms for theend user, and also ensures that the implementations are correct and (largely)free of (serious) bugs :-)
+It is mostly written in C, and uses the GTK for the GUI (version 3.0or later), to help increase the portability and usefulness across many differentoperating systems.
+All of the cryptographic functions are provided bylibgcrypt; this increases the number of available algorithms for theend user, and also ensures that the implementations are correct and (largely)free of (serious) bugs :-)

-Binary packages, and GPG signatures, for version 2015.01 are available below for x64 architectures (unless otherwise specified):
+Binary packages, and GPG signatures, for version 2017.09 are available below:

 The latest source (stable or otherwise) can be cloned from our Git repository: